Visiting My Truffle Plot In Spain

 Read moreKathleen is the Live and Invest Overseas Founding Publisher.
 She has more than 30 years of hands-on experience traveling, living, and buying property around the world.

-There are lots of reasons why expats choose to live in Costa Rica.
+You will find lots of reasons why expats choose to live in Costa Rica.
 From the cheaper cost of living, the laidback beach lifestyle, the tax breaks, and welcoming people.
-Costa Rica makes a strong case for living and retiring, even though the prices have gone the gringo way in recent years.

-Some say Costa Rica possesses one of the best climates in the world.
-You have sun all year round, with a rainy season, but mostly, temperatures are very welcoming depending on the region.
-The climate for example in Guanacaste characterizes itself as being hot and dry, perfect for a beach setting.
+For example, the climate in Guanacaste characterizes itself as being hot and dry, perfect for a beach setting.
 Costa Rica is thankfully drier than it’s neighboring country, Panama, which many consider it to be generally too humid.

 One of the highlights of Costa Rica is it’s people.
 The Costa Rican is humble, welcoming, always with a smile.
 They tend to live by the unofficial national motto: “Pura Vida” or “Pure Life”.